Tuesday, November 8, 2022

 "Move fast and break things" meets industrial facilities

-Because of this blog, the company Board of Directors has ordered the management to hire a law firm to investigate the company.
+Because of this blog, published in August of 2022, in November of 2022 CrossnoKaye's Board of Directors ordered the management to hire a law firm to investigate the company on ethics and safety concerns.
 Everything reported here can be verified from the company records (Slack, gmail and google meet recordings).
-The investigation is now under way.
-Meanwhile, several employees who have criticized the company direction have left or been let go, and Lineage Logistics, an international food chain supply company that uses CrossnoKaye software at their pilot sites, has been notified of the situation.
+Several employees who have criticized the company direction and approach to safety have left or been let go since.

 * * *